Inhomogeneous SSH models and the doubling of orthogonal polynomials: Inhomogeneous SSH model associated to -Racah polynomials

 \subsection{Second exactly solvable model}

 Additional contiguity relations for $q$-Racah polynomials were derived in \cite{Contiguity25}.
 Some of these relations do not alter the value of $N$, in contrast to those used previously (see \eqref{eq:dbs} or \eqref{eq:qRI}).
-By employing such relations, alternative solutions to the constraints can be obtained but they apply to a chain with an even number of sites and a slight modification of Proposition \ref{pro:princ} is needed.
+By employing such relations, alternative solutions to the constraints can be obtained but they apply to a chain with an even number of sites and a slight modification of results of Sec.~\ref{sec:SSS-doubling} is needed.

 Consider now $q$-Racah polynomials with parameters $\rr=\alpha,q\beta,q^{-N},\delta$, and renormalize them as follows:

 where $ \epsilon=\pm1$ and $\rr^d=q^{-N},\delta,\alpha,q\beta.$ The grid for this sequence of polynomials is \begin{prop} A solution to the constraints \eqref{eq:cons1} and \eqref{eq:cons2} is given by